TREASURIES-Yields drop to nine-month lows as oil prices resume slide

 By Karen Brettell

-NEW YORK, Feb 2 (Reuters) - U.S. Treasury yields fell to nine-month lows on Tuesday as oil prices resumed their slide, boosting demand for safe haven bonds, and on concerns about slowing U.S. economic growth before a closely watched employment report on Friday.
+NEW YORK, Feb 2 (Reuters) - U.S. Treasury yields fell to nine-month lows on Tuesday on safety buying as oil prices resumed their slide, with investors also focused on a closely watched employment report on Friday for signs about the strength of the U.S. economy.

-Oil fell sharply for the second straight day on Tuesday as hopes of a deal to curb one of the worst supply gluts in history continue to fade, with concerns about weak demand amid a mild winter deepening the rout.

-At the same time, worsening U.S. economic data has raised fears that the United States could fall into recession.
+Volatile oil and stock prices have boosted demand for safe-haven bonds in recent weeks.
+Oil fell around 4 percent on Tuesday, dented by worries about the demand outlook and rising supply, while hopes for a deal between OPEC and Russia on output cuts faded.

+Added demand for Treasuries after yields broke below recent resistance levels and market positioning was also seen potentially adding to the strength of Tuesday’s rally.

+“Part of it is maybe people started leaning the wrong way last week if they thought we’d seen the bottom in crude and stocks,” he said.

-Benchmark 10-year notes gained 30/32 in price to yield 1.864 percent, breaking below technical resistance at 1.904 percent and falling to the lowest level since April 28.
+Benchmark 10-year notes were last up 22/32 in price to yield 1.89 percent, down from 1.97 percent late on Monday and the lowest since April 28.
 The yields have dropped from 2.30 percent at the beginning of the year.

-Investors this week are evaluating a heavy calendar of new economic data for further signs of the strength in the U.S. economy, after a string of disappointing releases showed slowing growth.
+Investors this week are also evaluating a heavy calendar of new economic data for further signs of the strength of the U.S. economy, after a string of disappointing releases showed slowing growth.

 Some traders and strategists see bonds as vulnerable to losses if data shows the economy picking up steam.